Origen-SDK/o2/python/web/source/guides/utilities.rst

     username = "u"
     password = "p"

 Note: the above is a configuration for a :link-to:`free LDAP server <ldap:test_server>` and should work for testing or debug.
-See the |ldap_tests| for example interactions with this system.
+See the |ldap:tests| for example interactions with this system.

 Added LDAPs are available as :class:`origen.ldaps <_origen.utilities.ldap.LDAPs>`, a |dict-like| container: